+The management of the District is responsible for compliance with all requirements identified above.

+Auditor's Responsibility

-The management of Golden Valley Fire District is responsible for the District's compliance with all requirements identified above.
-Our responsibility is to express an opinion on compliance with those requirements based on our audit; accordingly, we make the following statements:
+Our responsibility is to express an opinion on compliance with those requirements based on our audit; specifically, the following statements:

 - 1. That the District has not incurred any debt or liability in excess of taxes levied and to be collected and the monies actually available and unencumbered at that time in the District general fund except for those liabilities as prescribed in section 48-805, subsection B, paragraph 2 and sections 48-806 and 48-807. - 2.
 That the District complies with subsection F of section 48-805. - 3.
 Whether the audit or report disclosed any information contrary to the certification made as prescribed by subsection D, paragraph 1 of section 48-805.